croqaz/awesome-decentralized/README.md

 ### Other

+* [ArcBlock](https://arcblock.io/): ArcBlock is a decentralized developer platform that simplifies the development of DApps, DLT and Blockchains.
 * [Solid](https://solid.inrupt.com): Solid was created by the inventor of the World Wide Web, Sir Tim Berners-Lee.
 Its mission is to reshape the web as we know it.
 Solid will foster a new breed of applications with capabilities above and beyond anything that exists today.
 * [Blockstack](https://blockstack.org): The new decentralized internet.
 Platform for application development with built in decentralized DNS.
 * [Cryptosphere](https://cryptosphere.io): Open-source P2P web application platform for decentralized, privacy-preserving software which keeps users in control of their own content.